Tambuwal urges African lawyers to help check arbitrariness in governance

 He also called on African lawyers to ensure that right policies were put in place, to engender effective business support and capacity building.

-“As lawyers, who are trained to promote the rule of law and ensure that the society is governed following the laws, we have a bounding responsibility to speak out on the side of the people.
+“As lawyers, who are trained to promote the rule of law and ensure that the society is governed in accordance with the laws, we have a bounding responsibility to speak out on the side of the people.

 “For far too long, our continent has continued to lag on all known indices of human development.